Reducing emissions from aviation

 Like industrial installations covered by the EU ETS, airlines receive tradeable allowances covering a certain level of CO2 emissions from their flights per year.

-The Commission concluded that bringing aviation into the EU ETS is the most cost-efficient and environmentally effective option for controlling aviation emissions after undertaking a wide-ranging consultation of stakeholders and the public and analysing several types of market-based solutions.
+The Commission proposed the inclusion of aviation in the EU ETS after concluding that this was the most cost-efficient and environmentally effective option for controlling aviation emissions.
+Its decision was based on the results of a wide-ranging consultation of stakeholders and the public and analysis of several types of market-based solutions.

 Compared with alternatives such as a fuel tax, including aviation in the EU ETS provides the same environmental benefit at a lower cost to society - or a higher environmental benefit for the same cost.